s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 49. Function `get_param_value`
+## 49. Function `has_param_default_value`

-outputs the value of a given parameter, if it has been set already - in this case it returns 0.
+returns 0, if the given parameter has been defined and consists of a default-value that is not empty.
 Otherwise it returns 1.

 ### 49a.
 Parameters